kaushalvivek/WhatsApp-Autotext/README.md

 # WhatsApp-Autotext

 This is a skeleton script for automated message scheduling.
-Intended for usage as a crontask only.
-A basic version with persitent login added, cron and scheduling functionalities will be added later.
+A basic version with persitent login added, cron scheduling functionalities will be added soon, along with usage, setup and installation instructions.

 ## Perks: